-Handicap Tournament dates for the remainder of the year are Saturday, September 6 and Saturday, November 22.
+Last Handicap Tournament is Saturday, November 22.
 The Tournament structure has changed from previous years.
 Entry fee is $100 and the bankroll will remain $100.
 The betting fomat is $10 minimum per race (no maximum) restricted to Win, Place and Show on the contest tracks.
 Participants must wager on a minimum of 10 races (no maximum).
 Participant with the highest total after last race is the winner.
 As in previous tournaments 100% of the entry fees will be returned as prize money.
 Distribution will be as follows:1st Place 50% – 2nd Place 25% – 3rd Place 15% – 4th Place 10%.

 Join us on Twitter!

 Delaware Park News & Notes

 Wilmington, Del., July 12, 2014 — Michael Dubb, Bethlehem Stables, Gary Aisquith Belle Gallantey posted an upset victory in the 77th renewal of the $750,000 Grade I Delaware Handicap today.